crymscom/srganalytics-ios/README.md

 To test what the library is capable of, run the associated demo.

-## Migration from versions 1.x
+## Migration from previous major versions

-For information about changes introduced with version 2 of the library, please read the [migration guide](Documentation/Migration-guide.md).
+For information about migration from older major library versions, please read the [migration guide](Documentation/Migration-guide.md).

 ## License